 This poetry video blends the poem, "A Moving Portrait," with the watercolor artwork video that inspired it, by Matvey Rezanov.
-"A Moving Portrait" was honored with the REELpoetry Deconstructed and Reconstructed Award and People's Choice Award (in that same category) at the REELpoetry International Poetry Film & Video Festival.
+"A Moving Portrait" was honored with a REELpoetry Film and Video Prompt Award at the REELpoetry International Poetry Film & Video Festival.
 The category was comprised of poems written in response to a Public Poetry contest.

 A Moving Portrait

 I dream of a new scene—a wash, a fresh start,

 lines, lines, more lines—that’s city life, right?

 of all the many windows of this creative,

 I figure myself in a room—a featureless feature,